Vigneshmanikandan98/AWS-EKS-deployment/README.md

-# Kubernetes Deployment using Terraform, Jenkins and AWS EKS.
+# Deployment using Kubernetes, Docker Terraform, Jenkins and AWS EKS.

 ## Build the infrastructure on AWS.